Ponnukku Thanga Manasu

 Ponnukku Thanga Manasu is a 1973 Indian Tamil-language buddy film, produced by P. Madhavan and directed by Devaraj–Mohan.
 The film stars Sivakumar, Jayachitra, Vijayakumar and Vidhubala, with Manorama, K. A. Thangavelu and M. R. R. Vasu in supporting roles.
 It was released on 2 June 1973.
-The film was remade in Malayalam as Bhoomidevi Pushpiniyayi.
+The film was remade in Malayalam as Bhoomidevi Pushpiniyayi in 1974.

 Plot

 Ramu is a poor orphan who dreams of becoming a collector.
 Shankar, his rich best friend, assists him financially and by providing him with a place to stay.
 Geetha and Shanthi are college students and best friends who often clash due to the differences in their beliefs.
 Geetha is rich, arrogant and feels entitled to special treatment due to her wealth.
 Shanthi is poor and believes that all people should be treated with respect regardless of wealth.
 Both friendships end due to various circumstances.
-When the four meet years later, Geetha and Shanthi challenge each other over their worldviews – will wealth or hard-work and respect win?
+When the four meet years later, Geetha and Shanthi challenge each other over their worldviews.
+The rest of the story depicts whether the day would be won by wealth or hard work and respect.